 If you need a Supra for cheaper, look to the Lexus SC300.
 It has a similar straight six engine, manual transmission and RWD layout with a better interior.
 Plus, it has a shared Supra chassis underneath, so it can take all the same mods, but eBay shows them averaging $5,000 for a nice one.

 Source | Darren

 The first of the 3 Series performance coupes launched an icon.
-By taking an already fun and lightweight car, increasing the power, and adding lightness, BMW built a legend and earned legions of fans.
-The M3's cool fender flares, engaging driving character, and reliable 7,000 RPM engine make for an enjoyable and lively drive.
+By taking an already fun and lightweight car, increasing the power and adding lightness, BMW built a legend that earned legions of fans.
+The M3's cool fender flares, engaging driving character and reliable 7,000 RPM engine make for an enjoyable and lively drive.
 Yet, since it's built on a regular 3 Series chassis, the M3 was practical enough for everyday use.
-They depreciated a bit back in the '90s but quickly started appreciating.
-E30 prices vary widely, from a low $30k range, up to $100,000+ for perfect and low miles.
-Epect to pay $50,000 to $60,000, according to Hagerty, if you want quality and records.
+They depreciated a bit back in the '90s, but quickly started appreciating.
+E30 prices vary widely, from a low $30k range up to $100,000+ for perfect and low miles.
+Expect to pay $50,000 to $60,000, according to Hagerty, if you want quality and records.
 You should.

 1992 SLP Firehawk